pa2si/tortuga/README.md

-v 1.0.1
+v 1.0.2

 What's new:

-- ununsed import deleted
+- slider text for mobile version only displayed when more than one event is planned

 Done: